 Host an Easter Egg Hunt

 It’s the perfect way the keep the young ones (and young at heart) busy.
 And keep them from under your feet whilst you’re busy in the kitchen or getting a few moments peace.
-So stock up on a variety of different sized and colored eggs and get hiding!
-Get this done before your guests arrive and weather permitting try to get some in hidden the yard.
+So stock up on a variety of different sized and coloured eggs and get hiding!
+Get this done before your guests arrive and weather permitting try to get some in hidden the garden.
 Plant pots and behind bushes are great hiding places.
 It’s also a good idea to time your egg hunt carefully, you don’t want bunnies with full bellies sitting down to your Easter lunch!

 Dye Your Eggs

 Is there anything more Easter than egg decorating?
 This year it’s all about dying.
 The beauty of dying your eggs rather than painting them is the beautiful texture and (of course) the pastel shades.
 It’s super easy to do and fun, so get everyone involved.
 Get inventive with your decorating too!